EUROPEAN ARCHAEOLOGICAL HERITAGE PRIZE

 • Non-governmental archaeological, heritage, and professional organisations in European countries.

-The 2023 European Archaeological Heritage Prize will be awarded during the Opening Ceremony of the 29th EAA Annual Meeting in Belfast, Northern Ireland, on 30 August 2023.
+The 2024 European Archaeological Heritage Prize will be awarded during the Opening Ceremony of the 30th EAA Annual Meeting in Rome, Italy, on 28 August 2024.
 The awarded candidate(s) are expected to attend the Ceremony in person and to give a very brief presentation of their work (up to 5 minutes).
-Up to two honorary mentions could also be announced for each category at the Opening Ceremony of the 29th EAA Annual Meeting and will receive the same publicity as the winner(s).
+Up to two honorary mentions could also be announced for each category at the Opening Ceremony of the 30th EAA Annual Meeting and will receive the same publicity as the winner(s).

 RECIPIENTS OF THE EUROPEAN ARCHAEOLOGICAL HERITAGE PRIZE